 Describe the business’ development to date?

-What early traction has the company gotten (sales, traffic to the company’s website, app downloads, etc., as relevant).
+What early traction has the company had (sales, traffic to the company’s website, app downloads, etc., as relevant).

 How can the early traction be accelerated?